Prince Alfonso Carlos, Duke of Anjou and San Jaime: Carlist engagements, 1875–1930

 According to the Carlist dynastical doctrine, upon birth Alfonso was the third in line of succession to the throne.
 In 1861–1868, he was the second, and in 1868–1870 the first to inherit the claim.
 Since 1870 he was relegated to the second position, as upon future death of his older brother the claim was supposed to pass to his newly born son and Alfonso's nephew, later known as Don Jaime.
 When this indeed happened in 1909 Alfonso became again the first in line of succession, but very few looked upon him as a future Carlist king.
 Though over decades Don Jaime moved from youth to mid-age childless and was aging unmarried, until the late 1920s it was still theoretically possible he would have a legitimate son.
 Even in case he would not, Alfonso could not have reasonably expected to inherit the claim, as it seemed unlikely that he would outlive his 21-year-junior nephew.
 Hence, for over half a century within mainstream Carlism Alfonso was viewed as a collateral member of the royal family who gallantly contributed to the cause in the early 1870s, but who would not play any role in the future.

 The dissenting factions tended to look towards Alfonso as to a would-be dynastical counter-proposal to either his brother or his nephew almost every time when Carlism suffered from internal crisis.
 In the mid-1880s supporters of Ramón Nocedal challenged Carlos VII and some nurtured hopes that Alfonso would become their leader; also some French legitimists, following death of Conde de Chambord, considered Alfonso and not his father the next French king.
 In the late 1890s a faction pressing violent action against the Spanish monarchy faced caution and skepticism on part of the claimant; again, their speculations tended to focus on Alfonso.
-In the mid- and late 1910s followers of Juan Vázquez de Mella decidedly favored Germany during the Great War; as Don Jaime sympathized with Entente and Alfonso supported the Central Powers, the latter again became subject of dynastical speculations.
+In the mid- and late 1910s followers of Juan Vázquez de Mella decidedly favored Germany during the Great War; as Don Jaime sympathized with the Entente and Alfonso supported the Central Powers, the latter again became subject of dynastical speculations.